 - When Explain Data cannot analyse the type of mark selected, a message is displayed to indicate why.
 For more information, see Situations where Explain Data is not available.

 - The data you analyse must be drawn from a single, primary data source.
 Explain Data does not work with blended or cube data sources.

 - For information on what characteristics make a data source more interesting for use with Explain Data, see Requirements and Considerations for Using Explain Data.

-In the Explain Data pane, click on an explanation name to see more details.
+In the Data Guide pane, click an explanation name to see more details.

-Click on the arrows to expand or contract explanations.
+Click an explanation to expand or contract its details.

-Hover over charts in the explanations to see more detail.
+Hover over charts in the explanations to see details on different data points.
 Click the Open icon to see a larger version of the visualisation.